remy/remysharp.com/public/blog/tech-things-in-2016.md

 I've backed all three Pebble Kickstarter campaigns.
 When I backed the original some years ago, I hadn't worn a watch in well over a decade.
 I love that I've been able to customise the watch face both from the Pebble store, but also by writing my own code.
 I've [written an app](http://remy.github.io/rest/) that I use extremely frequently (enough to wear out the button on the OG Pebble!).

+<small>Typically, between writing this post originally, Pebble announced that effectively they're shutting down the hardware due to a Fitbit sale.
+So I'm really not sure where that leaves the watch in a few years!</small>

 ## Pixel (and it's camera)

 Since moving across to Android some years ago, I've been more interested in the mobile phone's capabilities as I moved from a Nexus 4 to a OnePlus 1, then OnePlus 2 and now a Google Pixel XL.
 The Pixel's camera is a-maze-zing.
 It surpasses the kind of quality I had come to expect from the iPhone.
 The imagery is lush, and I love that I finally have a great camera in my pocket again.